 NEXT Church is committed to diversity within our network and church — diversity of theology, race, age, geography, stage, role, church size, wealth, political views — all of it.
 We are committed to creating community amidst that diversity, even when that proves difficult.

-Today, we’re sharing the second sneak peek of the Field Guide for Cultivated Ministry, which we’ll release in full this fall.
-This preview is from the first movement of the guide: theology as assessment.
+Today, we’re sharing the fourth sneak peek of the Field Guide for Cultivated Ministry, which we’ll release in full this fall.
+This preview is from another movement of the guide: storytelling as assessment.